Campus Visit FAQs

 Unfortunately, due to NCAA guidelines; the Office of Recruitment is not able to schedule athletic appointments.

 You can complete an online questionnaire in order to let the coach know of your interest.
-Simply go to goracers.com and select the MORE options icon (three horizontal lines) in the gold header bar; select the sport of your choice from the SPORTS link and then the MORE options icon in the white header bar; click on ADDITIONAL LINKS and then on FUTURE RACERS QUESTIONNAIRE.
+Simply go to the Athletics website and select the sport of your choice from the SPORTS link in the gold header bar and then the MORE options icon in the white header bar; click on FUTURE RACERS QUESTIONNAIRE.

 What if I (or my parent) has a disability or injury which prevents us from walking campus?
 Can we still take the tour?